 Properties that qualify for LFW registration are generally 2ha or greater with at least 1ha of natural bush.
 The scheme is about the integration of nature conservation with other land uses, it does not just solely apply to entire bush blocks.

 - Iona Mitchell

-To learn more about what is being done to save Swift parrots and how you can help, read the full version of this article in the December 2016 edition of The Running Postman newsletter:
+To learn more about Land for Wildlife, read the full version of this article in the June 2017 edition of The Running Postman newsletter: